 Sometimes, it’s more serious than getting invited to a virtual team building or weekly pub quiz (those are canceled due to coronavirus, anyway).

 Employers in the U.S. workforce tend to treat remote workers as expendables, and it’s more difficult for them to communicate their desire for growth.
 Face-to-face communication allows every business owner and recruiter to get to know the (potential) workers better, and estimate if they’re a good fit for the company.
 It’s difficult to show your true colors over emails or lagging video conferencing.

 Don’t be surprised if you catch yourself missing the colleague with the annoying habit to click his pen all the time, or all the lovable dorks from the first floor.

-Authentic social interaction is irreplaceable, even more so for people who had positive experiences with their collective.
+Authentic social interaction is irreplaceable, even though we have so many messaging apps, social media, and other interesting communication options.
+The situation is even more challenging for people who had positive experiences with their collective.
 When you work from home, you’ll most probably wish to isolate yourself from the rest of the household and background noise, and that can quickly turn into a day where you barely say a word to someone.

 The situation gets more serious for people who live alone.
 The pandemic caused a lot of fear and insecurities; with isolation added, many people have a hard time coping.

 #6 Blurring the lines between work and personal life and time

 This one goes especially for people who have a hard time staying motivated and completing the tasks on time.
 Stalling and procrastinating can turn a 5-day workweek into one long, hard day of ineffective, mediocre work.
 This is not what “flexible working hours” were supposed to mean!

 Of course, you’d be able to get the job done twice as fast if only you’ve focused.